Polar Satellite Launch Vehicle

 The Polar Satellite Launch Vehicle (PSLV) is an expendable medium-lift launch vehicle designed and operated by ISRO.
 It was developed to allow India to launch its Indian Remote Sensing (IRS) satellites into Sun-synchronous orbits, a service that was, until the advent of the PSLV in 1993, only commercially available from Russia.
 PSLV can also launch small size satellites into Geostationary Transfer Orbit (GTO).

 Some notable payloads launched by PSLV include India's first lunar probe Chandrayaan-1, India's first interplanetary mission, Mars Orbiter Mission (Mangalyaan), India's first space observatory, Astrosat and India's first Solar mission, Aditya-L1.

 PSLV has gained credibility as a leading provider of rideshare services for small satellites, owing to its numerous multi-satellite deployment campaigns with auxiliary payloads, usually ride-sharing along with an Indian primary payload.
-As of June 2022, PSLV has launched 345 foreign satellites from 36 countries.
+As of December 2024, PSLV has launched 360 foreign satellites from 36 countries and European Union.
 Most notable among these was the launch of PSLV-C37 on 15 February 2017, successfully deploying 104 satellites in Sun-synchronous orbit, tripling the previous record held by Russia for the highest number of satellites sent to space on a single launch, until 24 January 2021, when SpaceX launched the Transporter-1 mission on a Falcon 9 rocket carrying 143 satellites into orbit.

 Payloads can be integrated in tandem configuration employing a Dual Launch Adapter.
 Smaller payloads are also placed on equipment deck and customized payload adapters.